Questions?

 What is Progressing Ballet Technique (PBT)?

-PBT is an innovative conditioning methodology that helps dancers find proper instrinsic muscle control and balletic coordination.
+PBT is an innovative conditioning methodology that helps dancers find proper intrinsic muscle control and balletic coordination.
 Props are used to challenge stability, prompt correct alignment, and give proprioceptive feedback to dancers.
 PBT is incredible at building dancers' awareness of their bodies and beautifully translates into ballet class.
 Additionally, it is a safe, scientifically-backed technique that welcomes all ages and abilities.

-Where does coaching take place?
+Where does live online coaching take place?

 A working camera and microphone are required.
 Please ensure your entire body is in frame so we can correct you.